History made in governors' races as record number of women elected

 The number of women serving as governors will hit double digits for the first time in 2023, with at least 12 women set to lead states.

-Ten have now won their races; two other races had not been decided but featured women candidates in both parties.
+Eleven have now won their races; one other race had not been decided but featured women candidates in both parties.

 The previous record, nine, was set nearly 20 years ago and matched in 2007, 2019 and 2021.